matchavez/matchavez.github.io/docs/saturday.md

 ---

-Objective: Saturday triple-tee starts were a stress to both the pro shop staff and cafe, and also made finding times more difficult for members on Saturdays.
+Objective: Saturday triple-tee starts were a stress to both the pro shop staff and cafe.
+Times on Saturdays.
 Slow play.
-Disproportionate cost.

 ## First fix - One tee start